310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 …Anzu?
 Uh!?
 Are you crying for real now!?

 H-Hold on, I’ll climb down right now!
-Just gimme a sec—Woah—!!
+Just gimme a sec— Woah—!!

-<th>(Crap, no!!
+<th>(Crap, no—!!
 I rushed too much — I’m losing my balance!
 I’m gonna fall…!)</th>

 <th>(Ahh, no, you—!
-She leaped forward — Is she trying to catch me so I won’t get hurt…?)</th>
+She leaped forward — Is she trying to catch me so I won’t get hurt…!?)</th>

 <th>(No, I’m okay!
 I can land just fine, so back away!)</th>

 <th>(—Ack!!
 I’m gonna crash into her!!)</th>

 …Gffh—!
 S-Sorry, Anzu!
-I’ll get off you immediately!
+I’ll get off of you immediately!

 <th>(Woah… Was a girl’s body always this warm and soft…)</th>

-<th>(Wait—This isn’t the time to be fascinated by this.)</th>
+<th>(Wait— This isn’t the time to be fascinated by this.)</th>

 <th>(I hear footsteps—!!
 Oh no, this is *really* bad!
 If someone saw us like this—)</th>
 {% endbubble %}